 - The award can be made to an individual teacher or to a group of individuals.

 - The nominee must have been involved with the process of teaching and learning.

 - The nominee(s) may have been involved in the development of architectural education

 - Nominations can be made by a third party or can be made directly by the individual/group nominee.

-- Employees of the RIBA, or close family, are not eligible for nomination.
+- Employees of the RIBA or close family members.

-- The RIBA Vice President Education, Education Award Advisors and current Annie Spink judges are not eligible for nomination.
+- The RIBA Vice President Education, Education Award Advisors and current Annie Spink judges.

 Nominees must provide the following information:

 - Curriculum Vitae including full details of RIBA validated courses where the nominee(s) have taught